Complete Book Marketing Plan

 Budgeting

-You should keep your marketing budget separate from any funds you allot for editing, design, and publishing.
-You’ll need to set aside funds for services, like website hosting, printing, and ecommerce.
+Keep your marketing budget separate from any funds you allot for editing, design, and publishing.
+You must also set aside funds for website hosting, printing, and ecommerce services, but those are still separate from your marketing budget.

 Your marketing budget will need specific book sales targets.
 There’s no one answer because every indie author has a different goal.
 But you should base your expectations on your audience size and goals.